MichaelEdemRIC/CSCI401W-Fall2023--Team-Theta-/sprint 1 -product vision/user-stories.md

 **Description**

-- As an administrator, I need to have a way to invite users to the organization’s instance.
+- As an administrator, I would like to see statistics about which pages users are visiting
-- As an administrator, I need a way to manage a watchlist of addresses.
-- As an administrator, I need a way to adjust the parameters for our transactions monitoring system.
+- As an administrator, I want to be able to add and delete product pages.

 **Constraints**